What is a Song Shop song, really?

 When and how often is Song Shop open?

-As of now, I can only do Song Shop in a limited capacity because of my other obligations, and how long it stays open depends on how many people buy the songs, so I can’t say either definitively and would encourage you to join the mailing list when it’s closed and act quickly when the Shop opens.
+As of now, I can only do Song Shop in a limited capacity because of Say Anything, family, and writing comics and whatnot, and how long it stays open depends on how many people buy the songs, so I can’t say either definitively and would encourage you to join the mailing list when it’s closed and act quickly when the Shop opens.

 What is the process of buying a song like?
 Where do I write what I want it to be about?
 What if something happens and I want to change my song info?
 How can I check the status of the song and how will I know when it’s done?